FCC Considers Internet Data Rules

 STEVE INSKEEP, Host:

 Rules made in Washington could influence who has more power over the Internet.
 Advocacy groups say the government needs to set rules so that telecommunications companies don't discriminate against their rivals.
 The industry opposes that idea.
 The Federal Communications Commission takes up the issue today, as NPR's Larry Abramson reports.

 LARRY ABRAMSON: The sky is falling; at least that's the sense you get from listening to both sides of this debate.
 On the eve of the FCC vote, Verizon CEO Ivan Seidenberg told the telecom gathering this:

-Mr. IVAN SEIDENBERG (CEO, Verizon): If this burdensome regime of net regulation is imposed on all parts of the Internet industry, it will inject an extraordinary amount of bureaucratic oversight into the economy's main growth engine for the future.
+IVAN SEIDENBERG: If this burdensome regime of net regulation is imposed on all parts of the Internet industry, it will inject an extraordinary amount of bureaucratic oversight into the economy's main growth engine for the future.

 ABRAMSON: Verizon is worried because FCC Chair Julius Genachowski has already tipped his hand and said telecom companies need rules to follow to keep them from blocking competing services.
 But Markham Erickson, of the Open Internet Coalition, says regulation is needed because right now the deck is stacked in favor of a few Internet service providers.

-Mr. MARKHAM ERICKSON (Open Internet Coalition): There are so few entities that do that, they have virtual monopolies and duopolies in their service areas, and we know that they have, you know, certainly the inclination and the incentive to discriminate against people's content and the applications.
+MARKHAM ERICKSON: There are so few entities that do that, they have virtual monopolies and duopolies in their service areas, and we know that they have, you know, certainly the inclination and the incentive to discriminate against people's content and the applications.